Paan Singh Tomar (film): Plot

-Pann Singh then went into the business of extorting and kidnapping wealthy businessmen in the area to accumulate money and an arsenal for his people so that they can become a proper gang.
+Pann Singh then went into the business of extorting and kidnapping wealthy businessmen in the area to accumulate money and an arsenal for his people so that they could become a proper gang.
 After making all the necessary arrangements for arms and ammunition for gang members, he arranged a major attack on Bhanwar Singh, who had police protection.
-Bhanwar Singh killed by Paan Singh Tomar after a brief chase.
+Bhanwar Singh was then killed by Paan Singh Tomar after a brief chase.

 As an act of revenge for his brother's death, he killed nine villagers, who became police informers and had informed the police about his hideout.
-This event caused a furor in the nation, administration, and also among the other gangs of dacoits who urge him to surrender so that the manhunt by the police would be called off but he refused.
+This event caused a furor in the nation, administration, and also among the other gangs of dacoits who urge him to surrender so that the manhunt by the police would be called off, but he refused.

 The interview with the reporter ends here and was published in the newspaper, causing a sensation.
-The police continued their search for Paan Singh Tomar, as a result, decided to lie low for a while.
-He met his family and his coach from the army who requested him to surrender.
+The police continued their search for Paan Singh Tomar and, as a result, decided to lie low for a while.
+He met his family and his coach from the army, who requested him to surrender.
 Paan Singh refused to surrender on the principle that while he was a sportsman holding a national record, nobody stood with him when he was facing problems, and the moment he decided to stand up for himself, he was branded a rebel and everyone wanted him arrested.
-When the gang reconvened after a month's hiatus, one of the members, Gopi (Nawazuddin Siddiqui) betrayed the gang by leading the police to their hideout.
-A shootout ensued where all members of the gang, including Paan Singh, killed by a police team led by Yashwant Singh Ghuraiya.
+When the gang reconvened after a month's hiatus, one of the members, Gopi, betrayed the gang by leading the police to their hideout.
+A shootout ensued where all members of the gang, including Paan Singh, were killed by a police team led by Late SP Raman, Late ASP Brij Lal Handa, Late Dy SP Yashwant Ghuraiya, and the key mastermind in whose region village Rathianpura exists, Circle Inspector Mahendra Pratap Singh Chauhan, who played the most pivotal role in putting informers in the area for Paan Singh on the night of 1st/2nd October 1981.